BigGay-AL/BigGay-AL/README.md

 Quick stuff about me, its gonna look ugly till i decide to fix it lolz

 -I LOVE south park sooooooo much <br>
--I draw but its more for myself cuz it looks crappy
+-I draw but its more for myself cuz it looks crappy <br>
--I lovelovelove stan so much, hes me i am him trust -UHhhhhhhhhhhhh idk what else to add oopppsssiieeesss anyway uh im gonna link more socials and stuff i just wanna make everything look neat sozz
+-I lovelovelove stan so much, hes me i am him trust <br>
+-UHhhhhhhhhhhhh idk what else to add oopppsssiieeesss anyway uh im gonna link more socials and stuff i just wanna make everything look neat sozz

 <!--